Noble gas compound: Clathrates

 Kr(H2)4 and H2 solids formed in a diamond anvil cell.
 Ruby was added for pressure measurement.

 Structure of Kr(H2)4.
 Krypton octahedra (green) are surrounded by randomly oriented hydrogen molecules.

 Prior to 1962, the only isolated compounds of noble gases were clathrates (including clathrate hydrates); other compounds such as coordination compounds were observed only by spectroscopic means.
 Clathrates (also known as cage compounds) are compounds of noble gases in which they are trapped within cavities of crystal lattices of certain organic and inorganic substances.

+The clathrate hydrates of argon hydrates were made in 1896, a few years after their discovery.
+The clathrate hydrates of krypton, xenon, radon followed.
+Helium clathrates were made in 1988.
+Neon clathrates were made in 1999.

 Ar, Kr, Xe and Ne can form clathrates with crystalline hydroquinone.
 Kr and Xe can appear as guests in crystals of melanophlogite.
+Neon forms a clathrate hydrate stable at high pressure and low temperature.

 Helium-nitrogen (He(N2)11) crystals have been grown at room temperature at pressures ca. 10 GPa in a diamond anvil cell.
 Solid argon-hydrogen clathrate (Ar(H2)2) has the same crystal structure as the MgZn2 Laves phase.
 It forms at pressures between 4.3 and 220 GPa, though Raman measurements suggest that the H2 molecules in Ar(H2)2 dissociate above 175 GPa.
 A similar Kr(H2)4 solid forms at pressures above 5 GPa.
 It has a face-centered cubic structure where krypton octahedra are surrounded by randomly oriented hydrogen molecules.
 Meanwhile, in solid Xe(H2)8 xenon atoms form dimers inside solid hydrogen.